Bishop, Boebert vow ‘no’ votes on McCarthy

 GOP Reps.
 Dan Bishop (N.C.) and Lauren Boebert (Colo.) on Tuesday officially came out against Rep. Kevin McCarthy’s bid for Speaker, piling onto the California Republican’s increasingly complicated path to securing the gavel.

-Bishop and Boebert, who had both been withholding support of McCarthy in hopes of securing changes to House rules, had not previously made public their intentions in the Speaker’s vote on Tuesday.
-They join a group of hardline conservatives who have vowed not to support McCarthy, who served as House minority leader in the previous Democratic-majority Congress.
+Bishop and Boebert, who had both been withholding support from McCarthy in hopes of securing changes to House rules, had not previously made public their intentions in the Speaker’s vote on Tuesday.
+They join a group of hard-line conservatives who have vowed not to support McCarthy, who served as House minority leader in the previous Democratic-majority Congress.

 “Kevin McCarthy is not the right candidate to be Speaker,” Bishop said Tuesday.
 “He has perpetuated the Washington status quo that makes this body one of the most unsuccessful and unpopular institutions in the country.”